-- Explore resources that promote wellness and an active lifestyle for children and the adults in their lives.
+- Explore resources that promote wellness and an active lifestyle for children and their familes.

 Involving Families in Children’s Physical Development

-Considering that families generally have the largest impact upon young children’s development, it is critical that they are actively involved in program efforts that promote their children’s wellness, active lifestyles, and overall physical development.
+Considering that families generally have the largest impact upon young children’s development, it is critical that they are actively involved in promoting their children’s wellness, active lifestyles, and overall physical development.

 In the same way educators support families in fostering their children’s physical development and overall wellness, families can support educators in planning, implementing and monitoring programs that promote wellness.
-Because physical activity and movement are essential parts of the learning, growth and development of young children, educators and families should join forces to promote active lifestyles.
-Physical activity habits are established early in children’s lives and families can assume critical roles when it comes to establishing and fostering healthy habits that will last a lifetime.
+Physical activity and movement are essential parts of the learning, growth and development of young children, and educators and families should join forces to promote active lifestyles.
+Physical activity habits are established early in children’s lives and families can play a large role when it comes to establishing and fostering healthy habits that will last a lifetime.

 Supporting Family Involvement: Personal and Family Life Skills

-Several preschool motor activities resemble tasks that young children may also perform at home.
+Several preschool motor activities resemble tasks that young children may also perform at home within their daily routines.
 Just as preschoolers move around and explore their indoor and outdoor environments, play with toys, manipulate different materials, eat, use the restroom, or help clean up after themselves at school, they engage in similar tasks at home with their families.
-Participating in these activities enables preschoolers to take better care of themselves and to take on simple household responsibilities.
+Participating in these activities enables preschoolers to improve their independence, take better care of themselves and assist with simple household responsibilities.

-In their homes, many children perform self-help tasks such as dressing themselves, cleaning up their toys, brushing their teeth, bathing, using the bathroom, eating with utensils, and making their own beds.
+Daily routines help family life run more smoothly, and allow families to enjoy more time together.
+Routines can also help children feel safe, develop life skills, and build healthy habits.
+Following these daily routines can also help parents feel more organized and reduce stress levels.
+These predictable daily routines may include dressing themselves, cleaning up their toys, brushing their teeth, bathing, using the bathroom, eating with utensils, making their own bed, cleaning up after mealtime, or even assisting with laundry.
 While some children can accomplish these self-care skills independently, some will require help from adults, especially when it comes to tasks that involve small muscles, such as buttoning small buttons, tying shoes, or using a fork and a knife to cut food.
 Children usually master several of these self-help skills by the end of the preschool years.

-In your work at preschool programs, it is important to help families understand the significance of children’s participation in these activities for their physical and overall development and well-being.
+When working with preschool programs, it is important to help families understand the significance of children’s participation in these routines and activities for their physical and overall development and well-being.
 At the same time, it is also very important to be sensitive to families’ values, backgrounds, beliefs, cultural practices, and traditions as they relate to young children’s skill development and independence.
-While you may have certain opinions about what children should or should not do in preschool, it is important to be considerate of families and try to understand and honor a point of view that may be different from yours.
-For example, while you may highly value independence in young children and therefore think that it is important to let children eat on their own so they can become independent, families of children in your care may value interdependence and in turn favor adults helping children with eating, which helps establish and promote relationships.
+While you may have certain views about what children should or should not do in preschool, it is important to be considerate of families and try to understand and honor a point of view that may be different from yours.
+For example, while you may highly value independence in young children during mealtime, and encourage children to feed themselves, some families of children in your care may value interdependence and prefer adults assist children with eating., Cultures that highly value interdependence encourage establishing and promoting relationships and interconnectivity over self reliance.
 Along the same lines, you should also be sensitive with your choice of materials for sensory activities, as some materials, for example food items such as rice, may hold significant cultural value for some families and should not be used for play.
 As a caring and resourceful professional, be flexible and think of alternative ways to positively engage with all families in your classroom.

 Establishing and maintaining collaborative relationships between home and school promotes children’s optimum learning and growth.
-When it comes to families of children with special learning needs, communication with families is essential.
-As a child-care provider, you should gather as much information as possible about the child and their particular needs, as well as accommodations that the family has used in the past.
+When it comes to families of children with special learning needs, communication with families and consistent routines are essential.
+As a child care provider, you should gather as much information as possible about the child and their particular needs, as well as accommodations that the family has found to be successful.
 You should also invite the families to share concerns or ask questions.